Powassan Virus in Maine: Prevalence and Tick-Borne Infection Risk

 Survey of Tick-Bitten Maine Residents

-A study by Smith and colleagues examined the prevalence of Borrelia burgdorferi, Borrelia miyamotoi, and Powassan virus among Maine residents exposed to tick bites.
+A study by Smith and colleagues examined evidence of exposure to Borrelia burgdorferi, Borrelia miyamotoi, and Powassan virus among Maine residents with a history of tick bites.

-Using a tick identification database, the authors surveyed 230 individuals bitten by Ixodes scapularis (deer ticks) or Ixodes cookei ticks between 2009 and 2013.
-Nearly all participants (99%) had been bitten by I. scapularis.
+Using a tick identification database, the researchers surveyed 230 individuals bitten by Ixodes scapularis or Ixodes cookei ticks between 2009 and 2013.
+Nearly all participants had been bitten by I. scapularis, also known as the blacklegged or deer tick.

 Testing Results